 Some within the US Administration claim the pages were probably run by 'Russian agents'.
 Facebook says it does not know for sure.

 Age-old attempts at covert influence and propaganda have been supercharged in online disinformation, which can be churned out at massive scale and little cost.
 The aim is to sow doubt by flat denials of the truth, to dilute truth with falsehood, divert attention to fake stories, and do all they can to divide alliances.

 Bare-faced lying seems to be the default mode, coupled with ridicule of critics.

 The Russian state’s now well-practised doctrine of blending media manipulation, social media disinformation and distortion with new and old forms of espionage, high levels of cyber attacks, military force and criminal thuggery is what is meant these days by the label ‘‘hybrid threats’’.

 ...
 We are committed to working with them [social media companies] as they look to fulfil their ethical responsibility to prevent terrorist, hostile state and criminal exploitation of internet carried services: shining a light on terrorists and paedophiles; taking down bomb making instructions; warning the authorities about attempts to acquire explosives precursors.

 This matters and there is much more to do.

-Facebook announces that it was “partnering” with the Atlantic Council, “to combat election-related propaganda and misinformation from proliferating on its service.”
+Facebook announces that it is “partnering” with the Atlantic Council, effectively NATO's think tank, “to combat election-related propaganda and misinformation from proliferating on its service.”

 Facebook becomes a top donor to the Atlantic Council, alongside Western governments, NATO, various branches of the US military, and a number of major defense contractors and corporations.